roopelinux/saltpress/README.md

 Known to work on Xubuntu 16.04.4 LTS x64 live-USB, so if you find a problem on another distribution of Linux do tell me.

-Originally I was planning on making the Wordpress user to preseeded, but decided it makes more sense for the user to set them by themselves.
-It only takes a couple seconds and makes more sense.
+Originally I was planning on making the Wordpress user and password to preseeded, but decided it makes more sense for the user to set them by themselves since it only takes a couple seconds.

 I'll answer each and every question/problem you have or if you just want to contact me, you can do so [on my site](https://roopelinux.wordpress.com/info-stuff/) or by reporting an issue here on Github.
 All feedback is appreciated!